Prescription Refill Without Insurance — Here's What You'll Actually Pay

 What if I need a refill for a medication that's not on your list?

 Message us before paying — we'll tell you honestly whether we can help.
-For medications outside our scope (specialty, controlled, compounded, or unstable conditions), we'll redirect you to a primary-care option or an online service that handles those conditions rather than take your $45 and refund it.
+For medications outside our scope (specialty, controlled, compounded, or unstable conditions), we'll redirect you to a primary-care option or an online service that handles those conditions rather than take your visit fee and refund it.

 Does Bidwell accept any insurance?